In This Article

 The Integration Gap Most Lenders Live With

 Your LOS needs to talk to your CRM, your document management system, your credit reporting vendor, your title company integrations, and your compliance monitoring tools.
 When these systems are siloed, staff re-enter data manually.
 Manual re-entry introduces errors.
 Errors cause compliance findings.
-A specialized MSP eliminates those manual handoffs through API integrations, middleware connectors, and automated data flows.
+A specialized MSP eliminates those manual handoffs through API integrations, middleware connectors, and automated data flows that run on the same Microsoft Entra ID identity layer used for sign-in.

 The MSP's role is to make the technology do what lenders assumed it already did when they bought it.
 Borrower data entered during pre-qualification flows automatically to underwriting without anyone retyping it.
 Compliance rules fire automatically at each stage gate.
-Audit trails write themselves in the background.
+Audit trails write themselves in the background, captured by Microsoft Purview Audit and bound to mailboxes, SharePoint sites, OneDrive accounts, and Teams channels through Purview retention policies.

 Five Capabilities That Remove the Speed-Compliance Tradeoff